Quick Start

 const Ain = require('@ainblockchain/ain-js').default;

-const ain = new Ain('https://testnet-api.ainetwork.ai', 0);
+const ain = new Ain('https://testnet-api.ainetwork.ai', 'wss://testnet-event.ainetwork.ai', 0); // testnet

-const myAddress = ain.wallet.defaultAccount.address;
+const address = ain.wallet.addAndSetDefaultAccount('YOUR_PRIVATE_KEY');

 const appPath = `/apps/${appName}`;